gast04/r4ge/README.md

 (createScript name, #!pipe python2.7 /pathToFile/createScript.py $0)
 ```

-call a function and set the return value (currently in development mode)
+call a function and specifiy the return value (currently in development mode)
 ```sh
 (callFunction retval, #!pipe python2.7 /pathToFile/callFunction.py $0)
 ```

 ## usage

-The dynamic mode will print the conrectized symbolic memory if it found a path,
+The dynamic mode will print the concretized symbolic memory if it found a path,
-the static mode will open an IPython shell in r2 and you will have to concrete the memory
+the static mode will open an IPython shell in r2 and you will have to concretize the memory
 by yourself.

 In r2 just create the flags with the name: r4ge.start (only needed in static mode), r4ge.find,